-There probably isn’t anything written or spoke of more in archery, than “back muscles” and proper usage.
-If you’ve been into archery for any period of time, and have a desire to improve, you’ve probably read about, and hopefully use your back muscles to shoot.
+There probably isn’t anything written or spoken of more in archery, than back muscles and proper usage.
+If you’ve been into archery for any period of time, and have a desire to improve, you’ve probably read about this, and hopefully use your back muscles to shoot.
 Using your back muscles in general can mean anything from:

-You want to hold the bow steady correct?
-The tension built in your hands/arms/shoulder/neck will radiate down to your sight pin and guess what?
-The more you have, the more your pin dances.
-But you need a muscle or bone system to hold the bow up and back right?
-Just use the large muscle in your back on the release arm side at full draw to hold all the weight back.
-Then you can relax everything else and enjoy a good sight picture.
-Most of the top pros and amateurs at full draw will feel bone contact on the bow arm and back muscle compression on the release arm side.
-It’s an easy way to relax.
+If you're not using your hands/arms/shoulder/neck, you're probably wondering what muscle or bone system you should use to hold the bow up and back.
+The answer is the large muscles in your back on the release arm side at full draw.
+You can then relax everything else and enjoy a good sight picture.
+Most of the top pros and amateurs will feel bone contact on the bow arm and back muscle compression on the release arm side at full draw.
+This is an easy way to relax while aiming.

-It doesn’t matter if you shoot fingers, traditional, release aid or a hinge jaw.
-Let your back do the work for you.
+It doesn’t matter if you shoot fingers, traditional, release aid or a hinge jaw, let your back do the work for you.
 You can learn to incorporate your back muscles during the draw cycle now that your know what it feels like.
 This will speed up the time of your shot execution, and also ensure your form is consistent.

 If you want to take it to the next level, you can incorporate the same back muscle to execute the release aid.
 This is an advanced technique that will be talked about in upcoming articles from 60X Custom Strings.